 What happens after I submit a request for support to the RSS?

-If your funding deadline is approaching (see guidelines on timings above) and we are not able to offer you our full range of services, our administrative team will email you to let you know what we are able to provide in the run-up to your deadline.
+If your funding deadline is approaching (see guidelines on timings above) and we are not able to offer you our full range of services, our administrative team will email you to let you know what we are able to provide in the time available.

 Services we provide